axelw/node-sublime-build/README.md

 		{ "keys": ["super+ctrl+x"], "command": "build", "args": {"variant": "Debug-Brk"} }
 	]

-## Known caveats & issues
+## Known knowns

-- this build system assumes that the file called by node goes by the name of `app.js`
+- this build system assumes that the file called by node goes by the name of `server.js`
 - it works on my machine running MacOS 10.7.5.
 It may or may not work elsewhere.